MolochVentures/moloch/README.md

 In order to mitigate a number of potential vulnerabilities around token transfers, all token transfers now follow the "pull pattern".
 This means that functions that would have previously called into an ERC20 token contract to move a balance now simply update an internal record of token balances instead.
 This prevents suddenly implemented token transfer restrictions from halting the proper execution of `Moloch.sol`, especially the `processProposal` function.

 **As a result, the `GuildBank.sol` contract has been removed.**

+Note - in this documentation we still refer to the "Guild Bank" as it remains a useful concept, but the balance is no longer tracked in the `GuildBank.sol` contract, but instead the `userTokenBalances[GUILD]` mapping of balances per token.

 ##### Globals
 We add the nested mapping `userTokenBalances` to track balances by user & token. `userTokenBalances[userAddress][tokenAddress] = balance`.